Hello Future Claflin Music Student!

-Complete the online music theory diagnostic.
+Complete the music theory diagnostic.
 This short test is designed to assess your knowledge of fundamentals of music notation and music theory (clefs, note names, rhythm and meter, and scales).
 The test is not timed, but it should not take you more than a half hour to complete.
-A link to the diagnostic will be e-mailed to you after you submit your application and recordings.

 We look forward to hearing from you!